jrymk/rp2350-gpio-card/README.md

 # rp2350-gpio-card
 Expansion Card circuit based on RP2350 for Framework mainboards providing GPIO to the computer.
 Circuit is based on [Expansion Card template](https://github.com/FrameworkComputer/ExpansionCards) and [RP2350A Minimal board](https://datasheets.raspberrypi.com/rp2350/hardware-design-with-rp2350.pdf).
 Designed in [KiCad](https://www.kicad.org/).
 It got produced and assembled.
 Its fully functional.
+A 3D case for the card is made by XenoCow and [its files are available on Printables.com](https://www.printables.com/model/1445941-framework-expansion-card-case-for-typec-950-arp24).

 ## Gallery
 * Real photo of card with TYPEC-950-ARP24 produced by NextPCB